fadado/jqt/docs/content/data.md

 #### Macro calls

-The macro syntax used by _jqt_ in JSON and CSS files is very similar to the syntax used by the traditional TeX language macro processor, but changing the prefix character `\` by `&`.
+The macro syntax used by <%cite jqt> in JSON and CSS files is very similar to the syntax used by the traditional TeX language macro processor, but changing the prefix character `\` by `&`.
 Here are some of the predefined macros: